Respect yourself - value honesty and fairness

 Any work you submit is a demonstration of what you have learnt.
 Always try to do your best and act with integrity.

-When you upload your work on Moodle you are asked to acknowledge that you have read and understood AIT’s statement on plagiarism.
+When you upload your work on Moodle you are asked to acknowledge that you have read and understood TUS’s statement on plagiarism.

 Paraphrase your research